Where to Place and How to Install Your Over-the-Air TV Antenna

-The quality of your Over-The-Air signal reception is highly dependent on this location choice, so it is worth taking the time to discover the best installation spot for your TV antenna.
+The quality of your over-the-air (OTA) signal reception is highly dependent on location, so it's worth taking the time to discover the best installation spot for your TV antenna.

-The ideal location for your antenna within your home may not be near your TV, but instead on the roof, off of your garage, in your attic, in a bedroom window, or on a balcony.
+The ideal location for your antenna within your home may not be near your TV but instead on the roof of your garage, in your attic, in a bedroom window or on a balcony.

 Height